AntoineBoulet/antoineboulet.github.io/_pages/about.md

 I am currently working on the development of microscopically motivated density functional theories.

 **[Research Interests](research.md)**
-My research interests as theoretical physicist are focused on the quantum many body problem (infinite and finite systems) and the development of non-empirical, <em>ab initio</em> and/or beyond-mean-field density functional theories (mainly for nuclear and ultracold atomic systems) from first principles using:
+My research interests as theoretical physicist are focused on the quantum many body problem (infinite and finite systems) and the development of [<em>ab initio</em> density functional theory](abinitioDFT.md) (mainly for nuclear and ultracold atomic systems) from first principles using:
 - path integral and effective action in quantum field theory
 - effective field theory
 - resummation of many-body diagrams